Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 “The way I see it, you have a choice here.
 You can be a criminal and a dropout from the Corti Directorate and sink into obscurity…or you could become respected and revered.”

 Nofl wasn’t buying it, and said so.
-“Chief, chief, *sweetie!* I thought you were a man of *principle?”* He wasn’t handcuffed---humans didn’t make cuffs small enough for a Corti’s wrists---so he idly traced a lazy finger in an abstract pattern on the steel tabletop they had parked him at, seated atop a couple of thick books.
+“Chief, chief, *sweetie!* I thought you were a man of *principle?”* He wasn’t handcuffed - humans didn’t make cuffs small enough for a Corti’s wrists - so he idly traced a lazy finger in an abstract pattern on the steel tabletop they had parked him at, seated atop a couple of thick books.
 “This political bargaining doesn’t suit you, not at all!”

 “I *am* a man of principle.”
 Gabriel Arés was in that ridiculous primitive wheeled chair of his again. *Why* the man persisted in enduring the indignity of a permanently damaged nerve despite Nofl’s repeated offers to help…well, everybody said humans were strange.
 “Our system of justice seeks *fairness* and even if you broke the law, your *intent* matters.
 It always does.”